mjftw/pluma-automation/docs/tutorials/4-tutorial-reporting.md

 # Tutorial - Reporting (Under Development)

-See next page for some information on setting up the Automation Lab for email reporting.
+See next page for some information on setting up Pluma for email reporting.

 This is currently the only content in the reporting series, but there is more to come.
 ___